aa32555/YDBSyslog/README.md

     1. If a case-independent `"all"`, that option is passed to `journalctl`.
   - If `follow` is non-zero, INGESTJNLCTLCMD follows journalctl, continuously logging syslog output in the database. `boot` and `follow` are mutuially exclusive.
   - `moreopt` is a string intended to be passed verbatim to the journalctl command.
 See the Linux command `man journalctl` for details.
 INGESTJNLCTMCMD does no error checking of these additional options.
-- `INGESTJNLCTLFILE` reads `jnlctl --output=export` formatted data from stdin.
+- `INGESTJNLCTLFILE^%YDBSYSLOG` reads `jnlctl --output=export` formatted data from stdin.
-- `OCTODDL` generates the DDL that can be fed to Octo to query the ingested syslog data using SQL.
+- `OCTODDL^%YDBSYSLOG` generates the DDL that can be fed to Octo to query the ingested syslog data using SQL.

 Data are stored in nodes of `^%ydbSYSLOG` with the following subscripts, which are reverse engineered from the `__CURSOR` field of the `journalctl` export format.
 While `__CURSOR` is designated as opaque, reverse engineering provides a more compact database and faster access: